rairlie/laravel-locking-session/README.md

     config/app.php:
     - Illuminate\Session\SessionServiceProvider::class,
     + Rairlie\LockingSession\LockingSessionServiceProvider::class,

+By default, lock files are written to the system temp dir, in a subdir 'sessionlocks'.
+You can specify an alternative path with:

+    config/session.php:
+    'lockfile_dir' => '/path/to/my/lockdir'

+The directory will be created if it doesn't exist.

 ## Requirements
-1. Write access to the system temp dir
+1. Write access to the lock dir
 2. POSIX file system locking e.g. *NIX, Windows (untested).